Travel Advisories

 -

-The airport terminal is open from 6 a.m. to 11 p.m.
-Aircraft rescue, and firefighting services are available during that time.
+The airport terminal is open from 6:00 a.m. to 11:00 p.m.
+Aircraft rescue and firefighting services are available during this time.
 Airline ticketing and federal services (such as U.S. Customs and TSA) may close earlier than the terminal closing time.

 -